PostgREST/postgrest/api.rst

 .. important::

   Views are invoked with the privileges of the view owner, much like stored procedures with the "SECURITY DEFINER" option.
-When created by a SUPERUSER role, all row-level security will be bypassed unless a different owner is specified.
+When created by a SUPERUSER role, all row-level security will be bypassed unless a different, non-SUPERUSER owner is specified.

 .. _fts: